Åke Stenborg

-Åke Stenborg (27 February 1926 – 4 April 2010) was a Swedish chess player, Swedish Chess Championship winner (1956).
+Åke Stenborg (27 February 1926 – 4 April 2010) was a Swedish chess player who won the Swedish Chess Championship in 1956.

 Biography

 Åke Stenborg was born in the town of Torshälla, but he lived most of his life in Eskilstuna.
 He was a multiple champion of the city chess club.
-In Swedish Chess Championships Åke Stenborg has won gold (1956) medal.
-Despite serious sporting achievements, Stenborg was an amateur chess player and acted in competitions in his free time.
+He won the gold medal at the 1956 Swedish Chess Championships.
+Despite his achievements, Stenborg was an amateur player who competed in his free time.

-Åke Stenborg received an engineering education and worked first in the company ASEA, and then in the company Bahco.
-For some time he represented the interests of Bahco in Santa Fe (Argentina).
+He received an engineering education.
+He worked first for the manufacturing company ASEA, and then for the tool brand Bahco.
+For some time he represented the interests of Bahco in Santa Fe, Argentina.

-Åke Stenborg played for Sweden in the Chess Olympiads:
+Stenborg played for Sweden in two Chess Olympiads: